-- Luggage storage: Compared to the Storage locker, the luggage storage is managed by airport personnel who guard your luggage in large storage.
+- Luggage storage is compared to the Storage locker, the luggage storage is managed by airport personnel who guard your luggage in large storage.
 This service is offered by the airport and the cost usually is cheaper, $2 the hour and $13 the day.
 In the same way, the longer you leave your suitcase, the cheaper the cost.
 It is located next to Storage lockers.

-- Shoe-shine: There are two shoe-shine counters.
-Both are located next to international and national arrival areas.
+- Shoe-shine: There are two shoe-shine counters, and both are located next to international and national arrival areas.

 - Health center: Outside the national arrival zone is located a health center.

 - Luggage wrapping service: This is located just in front of the airline’s counter area and the cost of luggage wrapping is $9 per luggage.

 - Police station: This is located on the far left of the first level of the terminal.
 The police carry out routine inspections on suitcases and clothing with their dogs and hounds.